 The larvae themselves can consume 5-10 times their weight.
 This means they can eat 5-10 kg of food easily if you let them to.
 But this is not practical to do due to the costs.
-So people adjust the ratio to about 1:1, 1:2 or some ratio that fits the situation.
+So people adjust the ratio to about 1:1, 1:2 or some ratio that fits their needs.

-The average feed cost range from different places goes $0.03 to $0.20 per kilo.
+The average feed cost range in different places goes from $0.03 to $0.20 per kilo.
 Some places utilize the food waste sources that they can get for free or very cheap.

 If you grow these foods in your garden or have chickens or ducks, you can get some of the veggies & manure to feed the larvae.
 End-of-season fruits or foods that are available in abundance are great sources to get started.